-(K) Offering Costs/Placement Fees: Offering costs and placement fees are charged against shareholders' equity.

-(L) LTIP Units: Long term incentive plan units ("LTIP units") have been issued to the Company's dedicated personnel, independent directors as well as the Manager.
+- (K) Offering Costs/Placement Fees: Offering costs and placement fees are charged against shareholders' equity. - (L) LTIP Units: Long term incentive plan units ("LTIP units") have been issued to the Company's dedicated personnel and independent directors as well as the Manager.
 Costs associated with LTIP units issued to dedicated personnel and independent directors are amortized over the vesting period in accordance with ASC 718-10, Compensation-Stock Compensation.
 Costs associated with LTIP units issued to the Manager are amortized over the vesting period in accordance with ASC 505-50, Equity-Based Payments to Non-Employees.
 The vesting period for units issued to dedicated personnel and independent directors under the Ellington Incentive Plan for Individuals (the "Individual LTIP") is typically one year.
-The vesting period for units issued to the Manager LTIP") occurred over a three year period that ended in August 2010.
-The cost of the Manager LTIP units fluctuated with the price per share until the vesting date, whereas the cost of the Individual LTIP units is based on the price per share at the initial grant date.

-(M) Dividends: Dividends payable are recorded in the consolidated financial statements on the ex-dividend date.

-(N) Shares Repurchased: Common shares that are repurchased by the Company subsequent to issuance decrease total number of shares outstanding and issued.

-(O) Earnings Per Share ("EPS"): Basic EPS is computed using the two class method by dividing net increase (decrease) in shareholders' equity resulting from operations after adjusting for the impact of long term incentive plan units deemed to be participating securities, by the weighted average number of common shares outstanding calculated excluding long term incentive plan units.
+The vesting period for units issued to the Manager under the Ellington Incentive Plan for Entities (the "Manager LTIP") occurred over a three year period that ended in August 2010.
+The cost of the Manager LTIP units fluctuated with the price per share until the vesting date, whereas the cost of the Individual LTIP units is based on the price per share at the initial grant date. - (M) Dividends: Dividends payable are recorded in the consolidated financial statements on the ex-dividend date.
+Dividends are declared and paid on a quarterly basis in arrears. - (N) Shares Repurchased: Common shares that are repurchased by the Company subsequent to issuance decrease total number of shares outstanding and issued. - (O) Earnings Per Share ("EPS"): Basic EPS is computed using the two class method by dividing net increase (decrease) in shareholders' equity resulting from operations after adjusting for the impact of long term incentive plan units deemed to be participating securities, by the weighted average number of common shares outstanding calculated excluding long term incentive plan units.
 Because the Company's long term incentive plan units are deemed to be participating securities and the Company has no other equity securities outstanding, basic and diluted EPS are the same.
-See Note 8 for EPS computations.

-(P) Income Taxes: The Company intends to be treated as a partnership for U.S. federal income tax purposes.
+See Note 8 for EPS computations. - (P) Income Taxes: The Company intends to be treated as a partnership for U.S. federal income tax purposes.
 In general, partnerships are not subject to entity-level tax on their income, but the income of a partnership is taxable to its owners on a flow-through basis.

 The Company follows the provisions of ASC 740-10, Income Taxes ("ASC 740-10"), which requires management to determine whether a tax position of the Company is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals, based on the technical merits of the position.
-The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement which could result in the Company recording a tax liability that would reduce shareholders' equity.
 The Company did not have any additions to its unrecognized tax benefits resulting from tax positions related either to the current period or to 2011, 2010, 2009 or 2008 (its open tax years), and no reductions resulting from tax positions of prior years or due to settlements, and thus had no unrecognized tax benefits since inception.
 The Company does not expect any change in unrecognized tax benefits within the next fiscal year.
+There were no amounts accrued for tax penalties or interest as of or during the periods presented in these consolidated financial statements.